Would you like to become a Volunteer?

 So if you wish to join us then contact us for more information and/or have a look at our Volunteer Handbook please click here CGNS Volunteer Handbook to download the PDF

-If you want to proceed then complete a Volunteer Application Form (Volunteer Application.pdf) and arrange to see Liz Folley at Chinnor Parish Council Office.
-You will need two passport sized photographs of yourself, and be given a DBS form and forms relevant to volunteer driving if that is how you wish to help.
+If you want to proceed then please complete a Volunteer Application Form (Volunteer Application.pdf) and contact us on 01844 353500, or email us at firstname.lastname@example.org.
+You will need two passport sized photographs of yourself, and we will give you a DBS form and forms relevant to volunteer driving if that is how you wish to help.